add1tive/freckle/README.md

 ### Using the bash scripts

-The [run script](./app/run.sh) uses the tmux method described above.
+The [run script](./app/server-run.sh) uses the tmux method described above.

-There is also an [update script](./app/update-run.sh) that runs `git pull` and then:

-* restarts Freckle if something *does* get pulled
+There is also an [update script](./app/update-run.sh) that runs `git pull` and restarts Freckle if it's running.
-* doesn't do anything if there is nothing to pull

-Useful for servers where Freckle is expected to be running.
-I recommend setting up a cron job with it.

-If the scripts won't run, run `chmod +x run.sh` and `chmod +x update-run.sh`.
+If the scripts won't run, run `chmod +x *.sh`.

 ## Documentation